What is a Central Vacuum System?

 They cover specific areas of construction and construction-related tasks.

-If your skill set or business is limited to one particular portion of trade work, you could obtain a C-61 limited specialty license to contract over $500 for your services legally.
+If your skillset or business is limited to one particular portion of trade work, you could obtain a C-61 limited specialty license to contract over $500 for your services legally.

 Recommended Courses